jinshisai/PTSMODEL/README.md

 1. Calculate velocity field
 1. (Visualize density and velocity distributions)
 1. Export the model into RADMC-3D input files
-1. Calculate the temperature distribution
+1. Calculate the temperature distribution with RADMC-3D
-1. Solve the radiative transfer
+1. Solve the radiative transfer with RADMC-3D
 1. Export into a fits file

 See below for the detail of each step.
 Constants like ```au``` must be given in a script.
 Here is an example of constants: